haricharanbonam/java_notes/README.md

  **Arrays.sort() with a Comparator does NOT work on primitive arrays**
  - not even this Arrays.sort(arr,Comparator.reverseOrder());
  - it should be Integer[] (wrapper class) to do so
+ - Not even descending gonna work cuz it only supports natural order